Court Martial Appeals

 The final course of appeal to discuss is to the military appellate courts.
 If the court martial was a Special or General, and the sentence was severe enough, your case will automatically be appealed.
 During this appeal, you will get a new active duty military lawyer to represent you.
 The process is different than your court martial, as an appeal is basically a review of the record of your trial, with no evidence or courtroom appearances required.
 Instead, if your case goes this route, you’ll likely get a call from a uniformed appellate attorney who will let you know that they’ve been assigned to represent you.
 That attorney will then review the record of your trial to identify any of the issues written about above.

 Because it will be this lawyer alone reviewing your case, it’s critically important that that lawyer have experience in this area.
-The appellate defense divisions have fantastic attorneys, some with significant experience.
+The appellate defense divisions have fantastic military attorneys, some with significant experience.
 BUT YOU NEED TO MAKE SURE OF THIS!
 As a Senior Military Appellate Judge, Don saw FAR too many cases where inexperienced counsel missed very important issues.
 If this happens, those issues will likely never be considered and you’ll never be the wiser.
 To help avoid this trap, make sure your attorney has as much experience as possible!
-Ask the attorney how long they’ve been an attorney, how any military appeals they have done, etc. Know your lawyer’s qualifications.
+Ask the military attorney how long they’ve been an attorney, how many military appeals they have done, etc. Know your lawyer’s qualifications.

-Once the record has been reviewed, and if your attorney identified any issues, your attorney will produce a “brief” which is a document that sets forth the issues the attorney identified, the lawyer’s argument as to why the issues should make the court take action, and the lawyer’s argument about what that action should be.
+Once the military records have been reviewed, and if your attorney identified any issues, your attorney will produce a “brief” which is a document that sets forth the issues the attorney identified, the lawyer’s argument as to why the issues should make the court take action, and the lawyer’s argument about what that action should be.
 This is where advocacy, or persuasive writing, is crucial.
 These recommendations can range from modifying your sentence (like disapproving the Dishonorable Discharge), to disapproving your sentence and ordering a new sentencing rehearing, to overturning the conviction entirely, without the possibility of you being retried.
 If your case is automatically appealed, the appellate courts cannot make your sentence more severe—it may only reduce or eliminate it.
 As you can see, this “second chance” can mean the world to you or a loved one.

 Once the attorney submits this brief, a government appellate attorney drafts a response and both documents go to the appellate court where a panel of three judges make the decision.
 Frequently, one side or the other may request oral argument or the court may even order it without the parties’ request.
 If an oral argument is ordered then the parties will argue the case live before the court (likely in Washington D.C.), but it is only a hearing…no testimony or evidence is involved.

-The law also requires the appellate court to review the record independently to ensure that the court is itself convinced of guilt beyond a reasonable doubt.
+Military law also requires the appellate court to review the record independently to ensure that the court is itself convinced of guilt beyond a reasonable doubt.
 Once the panel makes a decision, the decision is returned to the parties.
 At that point the parties can request that the panel reconsider its decision, or even that the panel send the decision to the entire court composed of approximately nine judges for reconsideration by the entire court.
 However, these requests for reconsideration have timelines and can only be granted if certain steps are taken first.
 Again, a reason why your appellate attorney MUST ABSOLUTELY know what he or she is doing.
 Miss a step or a timeline and you miss this chance.

 If the appellate military court upholds your conviction, then your attorney may seek review by the next higher court, known as the Court of Appeals for the Armed Forces (CAAF).
 The CAAF is composed of civilian judges.
 Appeals to this court are largely “discretionary,” meaning the court may decline to permit the appeal.
 Therefore, your appellate attorney must know exactly what the CAAF is looking for before you request an appeal to this court.